Creating A Custom Piece Starts With the Perfect Slab

 Wandering the aisles of live edge slabs with a client can be intimidating, but it is one of the most gratifying when they finally see a slab and say "this is it, this is the one!".
 Becky, a young professional, remodeling her dining room on Cape Cod was looking for that statement piece for her home.

-We checked out her space, took measurements and discussed what her vision was for the room.
-Often, we source the slabs, take photos, search online for inventory without the client ever leaving their living room, but Becky chose to join us on the search for the perfect slab.
+I checked out her space, took measurements and discussed what her vision was for the room.
+Often, I source the slabs, take photos, search online for inventory without the client ever leaving their living room, but Becky chose to join me on the search for the perfect slab.
 This was going to be fun!

 On a beautiful early spring day we drove 3.5 hours from her home to one of our suppliers in Western MA.
 Becky had already combed their online inventory and settled on finding the perfect Walnut slab.
 During the drive we discussed what she was going to see at the mill.
 Lumber in the rough, looks very different from those tables she admired on home decor websites.
 She would see walnut that was dull and muted in color, not that deep rich brown.
 She would see knots, "imperfections" , rough edges and even crevices in the wood.
 How would she know when she found the perfect slab?
 We just said, "you will know".